Cloud-Integration-2021/docs/README.md

 ```

-Here are the functions associated to the actors models allowing to generate random data
+Here are the function associated to the actors models allowing to generate random data
 ```go
 func GenerateRandomActors()(actors []Actor){